basiqio-oss/Basiq-docs/reference/REPORTING/reports-1/createreport.md

 next:
   description: ''
 ---
-> ❗️ For Business Affordability Report
+> ❗️ For Business Affordability Report and Bank Statements (STATEMENT_01)
 >
 > Do not include the `ToDate` parameter.
 If omitted, the report will automatically include data up to the current date.